 - Instructions:

-- In a mixing bowl, beat heavy cream until soft peaks form.
+- In a bowl, beat cream until soft peaks form.

-- Add powdered sugar and strawberry puree, continuing to beat until stiff peaks form.
+- Add sugar and strawberry puree, beat until stiff peaks.

-- Spread over the cooled chocolate cake or serve alongside each slice.
+- Spread on cooled cake or serve on the side.

 5. Step-by-Step Recipe for Chocolate Cake with Strawberries